This article originally appeared on VICE Australia.

 DR STEPHEN CARBONE - BEYOND BLUE

-Most of us know Beyond Blue as one of Australia's biggest support networks for people with depression and anxiety.
+Beyond Blue is one of Australia's biggest support networks for people with depression and anxiety.
 A large part of their work also goes into unearthing the underlying causes of these conditions, which include humans being horrible to humans.

 "Racism, homophobia, and general disrespectful, aggressive speech and behaviour are things that damage people's self-esteem, impact on identity, and make people feel helpless and worthless," says Dr Stephen Carbone, who heads up the organisation's advocacy and provides support for its research initiatives.
 "They therefore trigger and contribute to the development of conditions, particularly depression but also anxiety and suicide."